 Next Steps

 Issues facing unmarried couples are complicated.
-If you are in a long term relationship and do not plan to marry, you should consult with an experienced family law attorney.
+If you are in a long-term relationship and do not plan to marry, consult an experienced family law attorney.

 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals for your life.
-Once we discover your goals at the Goals and Planning Conference, our divorce lawyers are able to take our collective experience with family law, strategy, courts, judges, and other lawyers, and build an approach customized for you.
+Once we discover your goals at the Goals and Planning Conference, our divorce lawyers can take our collective experience with family law, strategy, courts, judges, and other lawyers, and build an approach customized for you.